jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 We removed `userInterfaceOptions.useDefaultVendorGridThemes` as it was no longer used.

+### Quick Filter

 Quick filter property is deprecated in gridOptions - `gridOptions.floatingFilter` - you have to specify it at column level.

-Slight changes to theming, to accomodate new aggrid themes.
+### Themes

+ag-Grid have introduced a new Alpine theme.

+This has neceesistated some slight changes to AdapTable theming as a result.

 Make sure you specify your theme in your html, on the grid container element - it should be either `ag-theme-alpine` or `ag-theme-balham` (since they are the only themes that have a dark variant).
 We then detect this theme, and apply the corresponding dark theme, when it is selected from theme theme toolbar.

 AdapTable Angular wrapper - introduced `agGridTheme` property - defaults to `"balham"`

 ### React wrapper

 With v7 of `AdapTable`, which works with agGrid 23, the React wrapper was updated - here's a quick summary of the changes: